COMMUNITY champions given the opportunity of carrying the Olympic torch are being 'ripped off' by organisers, it has been claimed.

 The torch bearers, who have worked tirelessly in their communities and raised thousands of pounds for charity, must fork out £240 to keep their torch.

-Haslingden and Hyndburn MP Graham Jones said the fees 'went against the spirit of the Olympic Games' and hero soldier Rick Clement, who will carry the torch in his wheelchair, said the money should go to charity.
+Haslingden and Hyndburn MP Graham Jones said the fees 'went against the spirit of the Olympic Games' and hero soldier Rick Clement, who will carry the torch in his wheelchair, said the money should

 A spokesman for the Olympic Committee said the torches were being heavily subsidised and each torch costs £495 to produce.